Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - The gardens are definitely worth the ticket price and they’re big enough that you can spend the majority of the day there, especially if you’ve got children with you.
 On the other hand, if it’s pouring with rain you’re not going to be able to enjoy them and seeing as the castle tour is so short you might want to plan your visit around the weather.

 - The house is very grand inside – i.e. lots of dark wood and shiny silverware in rooms with very high ceilings – and the attention to detail in each restored room is impressive.

 - The new café is very good and the food is reasonable in price.
 If you’d rather take a picnic there are plenty of benches outside.

 - When I visited I walked to the castle from Brodick which took about an hour and was probably the most memorable part of my trip to Arran.
 Brodick is lovely and it’s easy enough to get to the castle as you can see it from the shoreline.
 Definitely consider leaving the car behind and walking instead.

-- There are loads of historic and private gardens that are managed by the NTS so it might be an idea to get yourself a subscription which will give you free entry throughout the year.
+- There are lots of historic and private gardens that are managed by the NTS so it might be an idea to get yourself a subscription which will give you free entry throughout the year.
 See the advert near the top of the page for details.

 - If you’re visiting on a bike, after you’ve been to the castle make sure you cycle north up the A841 for some of the best coastal views on the island.
 If you’re on a biking holiday you might consider cycling all the way to Lochranza on the northern point of Arran and taking the ferry back over to the mainland.
 It’s a very picturesque route.